 Only time can tell if they are right or wrong.
 For now, let’s have a look at one more chart to see if we can get a better idea of the timeframe.

-This is a long term logarithmic chart which measures Bitcoin’s price in exponents rather than linear numbers.
+This is a long term logarithmic chart that measures Bitcoin’s price in exponents rather than linear numbers.

 You’ll see that the range on Y-axis goes from $0.1 USD all the way to $100,000 USD.